Whiplash associated disorders treatments | Comprehensive Prolotherapy

 - and 11% placebo responders.
 (Saline injections do work)

 The doctors concluded: A substantial amount of patients with Chronic Whiplash Associated Disorders have their persistent pain emanating from cervical zygapophyseal joints.(12)

 It can be suggested then that 3 out of 10 patients who would normally be sent to fusion surgery, would be sent to an uneccesary surgery.

 This is also confirmed in our own published research spearheaded by Danielle R. Steilen-Matias, PA-C. In this research that appeared in The Open Orthopaedics Journal we showed that conventional treatments for chronic neck pain remains debatable, primarily because most treatments have had limited success because they did not address the cervical ligaments.

 11. Leahy PD, Puttlitz CM.
 Addition of lateral bending range of motion measurement to standard sagittal measurement to improve diagnosis sensitivity of ligamentous injury in the human lower cervical spine.
 Eur Spine J. 2016 Jan;25(1):122-6.
 [Google Scholar]

-8. Steilen D, Hauser R, Woldin B, Sawyer S. Chronic Neck Pain: Making the Connection Between Capsular Ligament Laxity and Cervical Instability.
+12. Steilen D, Hauser R, Woldin B, Sawyer S. Chronic Neck Pain: Making the Connection Between Capsular Ligament Laxity and Cervical Instability.
 The Open Orthopaedics Journal.
 2014;8:326-345.
-[Pubmed]
+[Google Scholar]